Social Media for Lawyers

 Many smart lawyers are now using social media to gain exposure for their law firms and gain advantage over their competitors.
 If you want to do the same, it’s imperative that you start with a great looking website that has a consistent message and a branded image that can extend across your social media profiles too.
 Once you have configured your social media profiles, the number one strategy for delivering highly targeting traffic to your site is to create great content.
 The home base for all that content should be your law firm’s blog, which should be hosted on your own domain.

-The following 10 steps outline what you need to do to develop a social media marketing plan for your law firm.
+With that said, the following 10 steps outline what you need to do to develop a social media marketing plan for your firm…

 The first step you should take is find out what conversations are already going on about your law firm or your lawyers in public, online.
 Head over to Google and do a search for your brand name.
-Next, see what bloggers are saying by doing the same search on the Google Blog Search.
+Next, got to Facebook and see what users are saying by doing the same search there.
 Finally go to Twitter and search for your brand name there.
 Each conversation or result that you find is an opportunity to influence.
 If no-one is mentioning your law firm, why not?
-You're probably not interesting or remarkable enough (we'll talk about how to fix that in Step 5).
+You’re probably not interesting or remarkable enough (we’ll talk about how to fix that in Step 5).

 We find that most law firms start out by assuming that the best social media platform for them is LinkedIn, but that’s not necessarily the case.
 It’s best to do some research first.
 Create a list of keywords that reflect your law firm’s areas of business.
 Phrase them in the way your clients might talk about those topics.
 Next go through each of the major social networks and search for those terms.

-Don't forget the niche social networks either.
+Don’t forget the niche social networks either.
 If you specialise in family law for instance, parents network MumsNet might be a good place to check out to get highly targeted traffic.
-If you're not sure what the niche networks are for your sector, feel free to get in touch.
+If you’re not sure what the niche networks are for your sector, please get in touch.

 How will you know if you have been successful, or if the return has been worth the effort?